Please enter your information to register for a webinar

 Acronym for Payment Application Data Security Standard, which defines security requirements and assessment procedures for software vendors of payment applications.
 Use of a PA-DSS compliant application by itself does not make an entity PCI DSS compliant, since that application must be implemented into a PCI DSS compliant environment.

-The PCI standards apply to all entities that store, process, or transmit credit cards, including merchants, software developers, and manufacturers of applications and devices used in those transactions.
+The PCI standards apply to all entities that store, process, or transmit credit cards.
+This includes merchants, software developers, and manufacturers of applications and devices used in those transactions.
 In general, PCI Security Standards include:

 For the purposes of the PCI DSS, a merchant is defined as any entity that accepts payment cards bearing the logos of any of the five members of PCI SSC (American Express, Discover, JCB, MasterCard or Visa) as payment for goods and/or services.
 Note that a merchant that accepts payment cards as payment for goods and/or services can also be a service provider, if the services sold result in storing, processing, or transmitting cardholder data on behalf of other merchants or service providers.
 For example, an ISP is a merchant that accepts payment cards for monthly billing, but also is a service provider if it hosts merchants as customers.

-Business entity that is not a payment brand, directly involved in the processing, storage, or transmission of cardholder data on behalf of another entity.
+A business entity that is not a payment brand, but is directly involved in the processing, storage, or transmission of cardholder data on behalf of another entity.
 This also includes companies that provide services that control or could impact the security of cardholder data.
-Examples include managed service providers that provide managed firewalls, IDS and other services as well as hosting providers and other entities.
+Examples include managed service providers that provide managed firewalls, IDS, etc. as well as hosting providers and other entities.
 If an entity provides a service that involves only the provision of public network access—such as a telecommunications company providing just the communication link—the entity would not be considered a service provider for that service (although they may be considered a service provider for other services).

 In the context of PA-DSS (Payment Application – Data Security Standards), a software application that stores, processes, or transmits cardholder data as part of authorization or settlement, where the payment application is sold, distributed, or licensed to third parties.

 A vulnerability scan is a computer program designed to assess a merchant or service provider’s systems for flaws or weaknesses which, if exploited, may result in an intentional or unintentional compromise of a system or its data.
-Vulnerability scans are used as part of validating PCI DSS compliance.
-PCI DSS Requirement 11.2 requires that external vulnerability scanning be performed quarterly by an approved scanning vendor (ASV) qualified by PCI SSC.
+Vulnerability scans help in validating PCI DSS compliance.
+PCI DSS Requirement 11.2 requires that external vulnerability scanning be performed quarterly by an approved scanning vendor (ASV).
+The ASV needs to be qualified by PCI SSC.

-All of Nodus’ solutions are PA-DSS certified and we ensure that every new version of our products are tested before we ever release them to the public.
+All of Nodus’ solutions are PA-DSS certified.
+Nodus tests every new version of our products before we ever release them to the public.
 In addition, we offer off-premises storage methods through PayFabric that removes all sensitive payment information from your local environment.